juftin/camply/README.md

 #### Look for specific campgrounds within a recreation area

+Need to get even more specific and search for a particular campground?
 This search lists campgrounds attached to a recreation area id `--rec-area-id`.
 It also accepts `--search` and `--state` arguments.

 ```shell
 camply campgrounds --rec-area-id 2991